• Undergrad Slider.jpg

 2. A 100-word statement indicating which research interest of the department the student is most interested in working in

-3. An official transcript (sent directly by the undergraduate institution to the mailing address below).
+3. An official transcript (sent directly by email to the undergraduate institution coordinator at mblin@uic.edu).

-4. Two letters of recommendation from faculty members or research supervisors (a signed PDF must be uploaded, or mailed/emailed by the recommender directly)
+4. Two letters of recommendation from faculty members or research supervisors (a signed PDF must be uploaded, or sent directly by email to the undergraduate institution coordinator at mblin@uic.edu)

 Augustana College